Gatland to push players to 'limit' for World Cup

 Who has already impressed?

-Scrum-half Tomos Williams looks to have stolen a march on his two Scarlets rivals to capitalise most on the departure of Rhys Webb and was described as in "brilliant shape" by Gatland.
+Scrum-half Tomos Williams looks to have stolen a march on his two Scarlets rivals to capitalise most on the departure of Webb and was described as in "brilliant shape" by Gatland.

 Despite the loss of Hawkins, the head coach believes Wales have "real depth" in midfield with the likes of Joe Roberts, Mason Grady and Max Llewelyn impressing in training.